 PD SELF (Self-Efficacy Learning Forum) is a national initiative that offers an innovative approach to Parkinson’s disease management.
-It is based on the psychosocial theory of self-efficacy which is the confidence a person has in his or her ability to influence an outcome or be successful in achieving a result.
+It is based on Albert Bandura's psychosocial theory of self-efficacy which is the confidence a person has in his or her ability to influence an outcome or be successful in achieving a result.
 Click here for the current flyer.

 A central focus of PD SELF is to help newly diagnosed individuals and their care partners strengthen self-efficacy beliefs, thereby positively influencing the management of their disease and improve quality of life.

-- Assembling Your Health Care Team
+- Creating a Health Care Team

 - Setting goals